matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 HTML is in the process of getting several new functionalities that make it easier to create declarative interactive components like popups and tooltips.
 To help with those, new `idref` attributes are being added.

 `popovertarget` can be added to a button to associate it with a popup element that has the `popover` attribute.
-This way, when the button is clicked, the popover is shown.
+That way the popover is shown when the button is activated.
 For a more in-depth explanation, check out [PSA: Stop using the title attribute as tooltip!](https://www.htmhell.dev/adventcalendar/2024/22/) from last year's advent calendar.

 While `popovertarget` always toggles the popover, the `commandfor` attribute, also for buttons, lets you specify the `command`, which can be things like `show-popover` or `hide-popover`.
 This way you can add a close button inside the popover itself. `commandfor` can also be used to open and close `<dialog>` elements declaratively (with `show-dialog` and `hide-dialog` as `command` values).

 _To learn more about these, keep an eye on upcoming articles in this advent calendar!_

-Lastly, the `anchor` attribute is not supported yet, but will let you declaratively specify which element a popover or tooltip should be anchored to.
-Currently, this is something you have to specify with CSS, but it can be much easier to reference an ID instead.
+Lastly, the `anchor` attribute will let you declaratively specify which element a popover or tooltip should be anchored to.
+Currently this is something you have to specify with CSS, but it can be much easier to reference an ID instead.
+Unfortunately [it's not supported yet](https://caniuse.com/mdn-html_global_attributes_anchor).

 ## ARIA idref attributes